manoa-snackbox/manoa-snackbox.github.io/README.md

 ### Landing page

-What firt time or non logged in users will see.
+What first time or non-logged in users will see.
 ![](https://github.com/uhvending/uhvending.github.io/blob/master/screenshots/landing-page.png)

 ### Map page